partiql/partiql-lang-kotlin/docs/user/CLI.md

   ]
 }
 ------
+Result type was BAG and contained 1 items
 OK!
+(52 ms)
 ```

 # Reading/Writing Files
 The REPL provides the `read_file` function to stream data from a file.
+The files needs to be placed in the folder `cli`.
 For example:

 ```
 sql> SELECT city FROM read_file('data.ion') AS c, `["HI", "NY"]` AS s WHERE c.state = s